 Ray Charles appeared in Love Affair movie as himself.

-Marked Ray Charles’ 50th show business anniversary and 1994 marked the 35th anniversary of Ray Charles association with Joe Adams, who had been his personal manager and close friend since 1959.
+Marked Ray Charles’ 50th show business anniversary and 1994 marked the 35th anniversary of Ray Charles’ association with Joe Adams, who had been his personal manager since 1959 and close friend and advisor since 1957.

 Ray Charles is given the Governor’s Performing Arts Award.